 Your initial consultation allows you to meet with one of our lawyers, discuss your problem, and find out what your alternatives are.
 If you require legal services, we will do our best to explain them to you, estimate what they will cost, and how long they will take.

 In most cases, we will require a retainer before commencing work on your behalf, which amount is paid into trust.
 We will then draw cheques on the retainer to pay expenses made on your behalf and our fees.
 These expenses may include: commencing an application in court, and the service of originating documents.
 The amount of the retainer required largely depends on the complexity of your legal matter.
 For instance, an uncontested divorce will be less complicated and therefore, less costly, than one in which the parties have not come to an agreement on issues such as child support or property division.

 You may agree to be billed on an hourly basis.
-Alternatively, you may arrange with our lawyers for a block fee for a criminal matter, immigration, will, or even some types of Family matters.
+You may also arrange with our lawyers for a block fee for some types of Family matters, to draft your will and other estate documents, to buy, sell or refinance your home/property or for immigration.
 However your billing arrangement, we strive to resolve matters efficiently and competently so that unnecessary expenses are avoided.